Project status: Complete

 Implementation of thermal waste treatment in other jurisdictions is often driven by factors beyond waste management.
 Small countries with large populations mean that there is often not space suitable for landfills.
 In these cases, thermal treatment becomes the primary viable option for dealing with waste.
 Thermal treatment of waste also provides district heating in some countries which lack alternative natural resources.

 In comparison to other Australian jurisdictions, the land in the Canberra region is unlike those found on the West Australian Coast where the porous sandy soil makes contamination of groundwater and aquafers from leaking landfills a major concern.
-Also, the ACT is not experiencing a waste crisis as has occurred in Victoria around Laverton North where landfill is at capacity and no alternative site is readily available.
+Also, the ACT is not experiencing a waste crisis as has occurred in Victoria's western suburbs where landfill capacity has been recently required to expand.
 The ACT has landfilling capacity for the short to medium future.

 Q: Does the policy impact importing or exporting waste?